Easy Greek Potato Bake

 recipe notes and tips

-• Chop your potatoes into similar sized pieces, so they cook evenly.
+• Cut your potatoes into similar-sized pieces, so they cook evenly.
+You may also cut the potatoes into potato wedges.

 • For more Greek flavor, add some sliced, pitted kalamata olives on top.